aviatesk/JET.jl/docs/src/optanalysis.md

 ```
 [^1]: Technically, it's fully integrated with [Julia's method invalidation system](https://julialang.org/blog/2020/08/invalidations/).

-`@report_opt` can also report existence of captured variables, which are really better to be eliminated within
+`@report_opt` can also report the existence of captured variables, which are really better to be eliminated within
 performance-sensitive context:
 ```@repl quickstart
 # the examples below are all adapted from https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-captured